intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/xshard.md

 ---
+# **xShard: Data Parallel Pre-Processing for AI**

 ## **Introduction**

-xShard is a Data Parallel Pre-Processing for AI.
+xShard is a Data Parallel Pre-Processing for AI in Analytics Zoo.

 It supports pre-processing from different data sources, like TensorFlow DataSet, PyTorch DataLoader, MXNet DataLoader, etc. and it supports different data format, like Pandas DataFrame, Numpy, Images, Parquet.